vstelmakh/url-highlight/README.md

 // Output:
 // Visit <a href="http://example.com/path?q=hello" rel="nofollow">example.com</a> today.
 ```

+A highlighter does not have to produce a link.
+The returned string replaces the URL, so it may be anything, for example
+`[redacted]` for URLs pointing to an external host.

 > [!TIP]
 > There is also the [Highlighter](./src/Highlighter/Highlighter.php) interface.
 Implement it in a dedicated class for